qMaxXen/NBTrackr/README.md

 ## Installation

-> [!NOTE]
+> [!CAUTION]
 > This script requires the **dunst notification daemon** to display notifications correctly.
-It will automatically check if dunst is installed, and if not, install and enable it for you.
+It automatically checks if dunst is installed, and if not, installs and enables it for you.
+It then disables your current notification daemon and starts dunst.

 1. Enable API in Ninjabrain Bot.
 ![image](https://github.com/user-attachments/assets/fe684b8b-1601-4dc9-86be-97160a964954)